 First off, what does +P mean?
 It means overpressure.
 If you’re running +P, you have ammunition that’s above the standard pressure given by SAAMI and NATO specs.
 Some resources say +P stands for extra pressure.
-At the end of the day, they both mean the same thing, so we aren’t too hung up on it.
+They both mean the same thing at the end of the day, so we aren’t too hung up on it.

 In the simplest terms, +P ammunition is ammo with a little extra gunpowder.
 That gives it more power, created by extra pressure.
 This happens because the additional powder is packed in, that packing and extra ignitable material makes a load with higher internal pressures.